 A double chin, known medically as submental fat, is caused by the development of a layer of fat tissue under your chin.
-The presence of submental fat isn’t really life threatening but can cause some issues for intubation during a surgery.
-A double chin blurs the line between the neck and jaw and will appear in pictures as a saggy piece of skin giving you an extra “chin” under your real one.
+The presence of submental fat isn’t really life-threatening but can cause some issues for intubation during surgery.
+A double chin blurs the line between the neck and jaw and will appear in pictures as a saggy piece of the skin giving you an extra “chin” under your real one.
 The 3 main causes of the dreaded double chin are the following:

-- Weight Gain – One of the most common causes of developing fat under your chin is of course, getting fatter.
+- Weight Gain – One of the most common causes of developing fat under your chin is, of course, getting fatter.
 The more calories you eat each day the bigger the chance you get a double chin and gain weight.
 This doesn’t mean though that a healthy diet and exercise regimen will completely stop double chins from appearing.

 - Ageing – Another culprit for getting a double chin is getting older.
-As we age, our skin becomes looser as a result of a lower production of collagen, which aids in tightening our skin.
-This means that the skin underneath our chin becomes looser and saggier which contributes in the appearance of a double chin.
+As we age, our skin becomes looser as a result of lower production of collagen, which aids in tightening our skin.
+This means that the skin underneath our chin becomes looser and saggier which contributes to the appearance of a double chin.

 - Genetics – Sometimes it just so happens that even though you’re young and fit, you still have a double chin.
 Studies have shown that the appearance of a double chin is more common in families.
 This suggests a genetic reason for your double chin and diet and exercise may not help in losing it.